Functional Quantum Computing: An Optical Approach: Functional Quantum Computing

-The $Q^{(2)}_{\mathrm{PERMUTE}}$ operator takes the following inputs: two quantum operators $U_0$ and $U_1$, a control qubit $\ket{c} = \alpha\ket{0} + \beta\ket{1}$, and an input qubit $\ket{\psi}$.
-The output of $Q^{(2)}_{\mathrm{PERMUTE}}$ is a coherent superposition of the operators being applied to $\ket{\psi}$ in both possible orderings.
-The $Q^{(2)}_{\mathrm{PERMUTE}}$ operation can also be described by a quantum circuit with three wires (shown in Fig.~{\ref{FIG:theoryQpermute}}(a)): one for the control qubit $\ket{c}$, one for the input qubit ${\psi}$, and one for an ancilla qubit $\ket{a}$.
-The input wire leads to the operator $U_0U_1$, while the ancillary wire leads to the reversed operator $U_1U_0$.
-The control qubit coherently exchanges the states of the input and ancilla wires via a controlled-swap operator, and the input state $\ket{\psi}$ propagates down a coherent superposition of both the input and ancilla wires, passing through both sets of operators, before being deterministically placed back in the input wire by a second controlled-swap.
-In this way, \textit{the input qubit experiences the quantum operators in both possible orderings}.
-This visual depiction suggests two separate copies of each box interacting with one input qubit and one ancilla qubit, whereas the functional definition of $Q^{(2)}_{\mathrm{PERMUTE}}$ describes one copy of each box, each interacting with a single qubit in one of two different orderings.
-For a more direct comparison to the circuit model, the functional description can be illustrated as a circuit diagram with bi-directional, movable wires.
-In this modified circuit (shown in Fig.~{\ref{FIG:theoryQpermute}}(b)), a single copy of $U_0$ and $U_1$ occupy a single wire; a ``quantum switch'' controls the operator ordering.
-The functional case conserves resources by achieving operator permutation with a single physical copy of each box.
+The $2\!-switch$ operator takes the following inputs: two quantum operators $U_0$ and $U_1$, a control qubit $\ket{c} = \alpha\ket{0} + \beta\ket{1}$, and an input qubit $\ket{\psi}$.
+The $2\!-switch$ function (shown in eq. \ref{EQ:2switch} as $f_{2\!-switch}\left(\bullet\right)$ for clarity) outputs a coherent superposition of the operators being applied to $\ket{\psi}$ in both possible orderings.
+Alternatively, $2\!-switch$ operation could be described by a quantum circuit with three wires (shown in Fig.~{\ref{FIG:theoryQpermute}}(a)): one for the control qubit $\ket{c}$, one for the input qubit $\ket{\psi}$, and one for an ancilla qubit $\ket{a}$.
+The input wire leads to the operator combination $U_0U_1$, while the ancillary wire leads to the reversed operator combination $U_1U_0$.
+The control qubit coherently exchanges the states of the input and ancilla wires via a controlled-swap operator, and the input state $\ket{\psi}$ propagates down a coherent superposition of both the input and ancilla wires, passing through both sets of operators, before being deterministically returned to the input wire by a second controlled-swap.
+In this way, \textit{the input qubit passes through the quantum operators in both possible orderings}.
+The circuit depiction requires two separate copies of each box interacting with one input qubit and one ancilla qubit, whereas the functional description, $2\!-switch\left(U_0,U_1,\ket{c},\ket{\psi} \right) $, enumerates one copy of each operator.
+For a more direct comparison to the circuit model, the functional description can be illustrated as a circuit diagram with movable wires.
+This modified circuit (shown in Fig.~{\ref{FIG:theoryQpermute}}(b)), shows a single copy of $U_0$ and $U_1$ with a superposition of two possible paths through them created by moveable wires.
+The functional description is less complex, it achieves operator permutation with a single copy of each box and no ancillary qubits.